jeffreykegler/libmarpa/toward.md

 ## The idea

-An online parser needs is to track the causations (aka confluences) of each Earley item (EIM).
+An online parser needs to track the causations (aka confluences) of each Earley item (EIM).
-Marpa currently does for most EIMs.
+Marpa currently does this for most EIMs.
 We mark those EIMs which are "upstream" from any EIM in the "working Earley set window".
 The working Earley set window is the Earley set (ES) currently